Frobenius Non-Stability of Nilpotent Groups: Background Information

-Voiculescu shows that $u_n$ and $v_n$ cannot be within 1 of a pair of matrices that genuinely commute with each other, in the operator norm.
-Because the operator norm is smaller than the Frobenius norm, they cannot be within 1 of each other in the Frobenius norm either.
+Voiculescu shows that $u_n$ and $v_n$ cannot be arbitrarily close to a pair of unitaries that genuinely commute with each other, in the operator norm.
+Because the operator norm is smaller than any other unnormalized Schatten $p$-norm they cannot be close to commuting matrices in these norms either.

-The argument we will use to show non-perturbability in this paper has its roots in the ``winding number argument'' first discovered by Kazhdan in \cite{KvoiculescuM} and independently used by Exel and Loring in \cite{ELVoiculescuM} that $u_n$ and $v_n$ are far from any matrix that commutes.
+The argument we will use to show non-perturbability in this paper has its roots in the ``winding number argument'' first discovered by Kazhdan in~\cite{KvoiculescuM} and independently used by Exel and Loring in \cite{ELVoiculescuM} that $u_n$ and $v_n$ are far from any pair of matrices that commute.
 A more general statement of this argument can be found in \cite[Theorem 3.9]{stab} or in~\cite{quasireps}.
 We will use a more homological version of the result described below. \begin{defn} If